-Current monthly repayment at 4.25%: €716 • We have a range of interest rates that could save you money.
-Potential monthly repayment at 2.9% fixed: €590 Our lowest rate is a fixed rate of 2.9%, which could result in an immediate monthly saving to you of about €126.
-Over the course of a full year, that's Estimated difference in monthly repayments -€126 approximately €1,512 in savings.
-Potential difference over the year: -€1,512 • Below, we outline the full range of interest rate options currently available, along with the next steps to take if you wish to choose one of these alternative options.
+Current monthly repayment at 4.25%: €716 We have a range of interest rates that could save you money.
+Potential monthly repayment at 2.9% fixed: €590 Our lowest rate is a fixed rate of 2.9%, which could result in an immediate monthly saving to you of about Our lowest rate is a fixed rate of 2.9%, which could result in an immediate monthly saving to you of about Estimated difference in monthly repayments -€126 €126.
+Over the course of a full year, that's approximately €1,512 in savings.
+Potential difference over -€1,512 the year: Below, we outline the full range of interest rate options currently available, along with the next steps to take if you wish to choose one of these alternative options.